-We collected annual premiums for sample policyholders for the companies that write almost all of the homeowners insurance business in Massachusetts.
+Our researchers collected annual premiums for sample policyholders from the companies that write almost all of the homeowners insurance business in the area.
 Costs vary significantly from company to company.
-For instance, our family living in Lowell would pay only $822 with Travelers, $1,005 with Plymouth Rock/Bunker Hill, or $1,104 with Liberty, but pay more than $1,600 per year with Commerce, Electric, or Lemonade.
+For instance, our family living in Danvers would pay $1,003 per year with Progressive, $1,194 with Andover, or $1,292 with Green Mountain, compared to $2,798 with Farmers, $2,866 with Quincy Mutual, $3,082 with Amica, or $3,298 with Hanover.
+Condo owners and renters will also save money by shopping around for better rates.

-Because pricing methods and premiums can dramatically change over time, shop around for a better rate every other year or so.
-But don’t wait until the end of your policy term to shop or switch.
+Because pricing methods and premiums can dramatically change over time, shop around for a better rate every few years.
+But don’t wait until the end of your policy term.
 If you change insurers, your old company must reimburse you for the unused portion of any payments you’ve made.

-Although rates for homeowners insurance depend largely on variables you can’t control, there are steps you can take—besides shopping for the best rate—to minimize costs:
+Although what you’ll pay to insure your home depends largely on variables you can’t control, there are steps you can take—besides shopping for the best rate—to minimize costs:

 - Choose a high deductible.